briansworth/briansworth.github.io/_posts/2017-4-10-Decode-Encode-Base64-pt2.md

 title: String Encoding and Decoding - Base64 - Part 2
 ---

-I wasn't intending on making this a 2 part post ([Part 1](http://codeandkeep.com/Decode-Encode-Base64/)), but I couldn't leave without at least attempting to make the Encode/Decode functions capable of encoding more than just Unicode.
+I wasn't intending on making this a 2 part post ([Part 1](http://codeandkeep.com/Decode-Encode-Base64/)), but I couldn't leave the code alone.
+I mentioned in part 1 that additional encoding options could be added, and that's exactly what I have done here.
 <br>

 We will be using the same .net classes as before [System.Text.Encode] and [System.Convert].